-The small parcel phase of the land evaluation and acquisition process was initiated in 1994.
+- The small parcel phase of the land evaluation and acquisition process was initiated in 1994.
 The nomination period is open ended, and the Council continues to receive and evaluate nominations.
-The Council's staff evaluates, scores, and ranks the parcels, taking into account the resource value of the parcel, adverse impacts from human activity, and potential benefits to management of public lands.

-Through September 30, 2005, the Council has completed the acquisition on 112 parcels containing 10,330 acres with a total cost of \$22,920,950.
+The Council's staff evaluates, scores, and ranks the parcels, taking into account the resource value of the parcel, adverse impacts from human activity, and potential benefits to management of public lands. - Through September 30, 2006, the Trustee Council has completed the acquisition on 113 parcels containing 10,330 acres with a total cost of \$23,000,950.
 One of the acquisitions also contained a provision in which the seller relinquished remaining selections totaling 1,207 acres under their entitlement pursuant to the Alaska Native Claims Settlement Act (ANCSA).
-In addition, a seller of one has accepted an offer.
-This parcels contain 37 acres and has a total cost of \$80,000.
+In addition, the Trustee Council is working with the Nature Conservatory for purchase of two parcels totaling 57 acres with a total cost to the Trustee Council of \$175,000.
 All of the small parcels are purchased under fee simple title, and cash is paid on these parcels at closing.
 Most of these acquisitions are purchased through the Alaska Department of Natural Resources or the U.S. Department of the Interior, Fish and Wildlife Service.
-Of the total purchase cost on the parcels acquired to date, \$22,920,950 is being provided from the Exxon Valdez Oil Spill Trust Funds, and \$511,500 from other sources.
+Of the total purchase cost on the parcels acquired to date, \$22,489,450 is being provided from the Exxon Valdez Oil Spill Trust Funds, and \$511,500 from other sources.